njarecki/templateforge/SHARED_TASK_NOTES.md

 ## Notes
 - All templates have license + URL recorded
 - Good category diversity: welcome, newsletter, transactional, ecommerce, promo
-- ~475 more unique templates needed to hit 1000 target
+- ~466 more unique templates needed to hit 1000 target
+- Bash shell may need reset if commands fail (cd to project dir first)